olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     ```sh
     az aks install-cli
     ```
+    You might get an "access denied" error for this command in the cloud shell, in case the kubectl is already installed.
+In that case, we will use the already installed version.
+Ignore the error message and go on.

 1. Additionally, we need to be able to authenticate against our cluster.
 This is typically achieved with a private key in a file with the path '.kube/config' in our user profile.
 To get this file, `az` can help us again:

     ```sh